Aquatic Animal Health Laboratory

 Some of this research is funded by proceeds from Aquaculture Florida specialty license plate sales granted through the Harbor Branch Oceanographic Institute Foundation.

-Laramore SE and Wills PS.
-2015-2016.
-“Indian River State Aquaculture Degree Program.”
-Funded by Indian River State College.
-Provides hands-on instruction in aquaculture for degree and non-degree seeking students.
-Students may opt to take one or two classes or obtain a one year Aquaculture Certificate or a two year AAS degree.
+5. Laramore, S., & Masterson, J. 2022-2023.
+“Indian River State College Degree Program.”
+Funded by IRSC to provide hands on instruction in aquaculture for degree and non-degree seeking students.
+Students are able to obtain a one year Aquaculture Certificate or a Two year AAS degree.

-Laramore S and McCarthy P. 2015-2016.
-"The development of controlled individual disease challenge systems for the evaluation of the relative susceptibility of shrimp to viral and bacterial pathogens."
-Funded by private industry partner Zeigler Brothers, Inc.
+6. Laramore, S., & McCarthy P. 2021-2022.
+‘The development of controlled individual disease challenge systems for the evaluation of the relative susceptibility of shrimp to viral and bacterial challenge.”
+Funded by Private Industry to develop disease challenge methods for shrimp and test the effectiveness of feed additives and probiotics to increase survival in shrimp exposed to global diseases of concern.

 HBOI ocean fish